What is an MBA in Economics

 Enrollment for MBA Programs in Economics

-The importance of networking, whether it’s by way of campus job fairs, student organization members, or faculty mentorship, should not be understated.
+The importance of networking, whether it's by way of campus job fairs, student organization members, or faculty mentorship, should not be understated.
 The average MBA enrollment size has a direct impact on your studies, your job prospects, and your ability to define your career goals.
-The average full-time MBA enrollment for on-campus programs is 325 compared to the average enrollment of 277 students for online programs.
-The average part-time enrollment is 327 compared to the average part-time enrollment for online MBA’s of 335.
-With the technology around eLearning platforms and Blackboard courses drastically improving, the collaboration between students and faculty has reached an all-time high online.
+The average full-time MBA enrollment for on-campus programs is 238 compared to the average enrollment of N/A students for online programs.
+The average part-time enrollment is 299 compared to the average part-time enrollment for online MBA's of N/A. With the technology around eLearning platforms and Blackboard courses drastically improving, the collaboration between students and faculty has reached an all-time high online.
 The traditional on-campus MBA program provides its students with the option of taking online classes.
 There is no quality lost taking a traditional on-campus MBA course versus an online MBA course.
-It’s more of a matter of one’s individual learning preference.
+It's more of a matter of one's individual learning preference.

 Global Enrollment for MBA Programs in Economics

 Global competition for Economists will make having a diverse international student population an important asset when entering, maintaining, or growing a market outside the U.S. B-Students who plan on pursuing an MBA in Economics must have a firm grasp on the global economy.
 Having access to alumni from other countries can become a valuable asset for networking and getting introductions or other connections.
 The value of collaborating with international students can translate nicely as an Economist, especially if you plan on working with international exchanges, foreign currency, or investment banking.
-The average number of MBA students from the U.S. is 79.30% for on-campus programs compared to 82.39% for online programs.
+The average number of MBA students from the U.S. is N/A for on-campus programs compared to N/A for online programs.

 Campus Global Enrollment